Skip to content

 Notes:

-• A debug section is added to include the resulting context and parameters in the Release status.
+• debug: Added to dump the resulting context and parameters into the Release status for inspection.

 Deploy the release: